Register a birth

 If you have any problems you can call our Customer Service Centre on 0344 800 8020 Monday to Friday.

-For speed and efficiency, it would be helpful if you brought the form issued by the hospital or midwife called ‘Registering the Birth’ which has baby’s NHS number on it to your appointment, but you do not need to bring anything.
+For speed and efficiency, it would be helpful if you brought to your appointment the form issued by the hospital or midwife called ‘Registering the Birth’ which has baby’s NHS number on it.
+This is often referred to as the hospital discharge papers.
+However, you are not obliged to bring any documentation with you.

-For accuracy, it would be helpful if you could also provide a document such as a passport or driving licence which shows the correct spelling of your name(s) as spelling errors can be complicated to put right later.
+For accuracy, it would be helpful if you could also provide a document such as a passport or driving license which shows the correct spelling of your name(s), as spelling errors can be complicated to put right later.
 You are not required to bring your baby along to your appointment.

 You will be asked for the following information: